ffhan/garduino/README.md

    *f(t) = 10<sup>5</sup> * t / (2 * 60 * 24)*

    We can search for the optimal value we want to achieve.
-Considering this is just a minimum, I can safely assume I want a full year of normal operations.
+Considering this is just a minimum, I can safely assume that I want a full year of normal operations.
 This includes the fact that the electrical operations lifespan is 100 times bigger than the mechanical.
 All those factors mean we will in the worst possible scenario get at least a year out of one relay.

    We substitute f(t) = 365, and get that t = 10.512 minutes, which is approximately 10 minutes and 31 seconds.